Nguyễn Ngọc Thơ

 The son of a wealthy Mekong Delta landowner, Thơ rose through the ranks as a low-profile provincial chief under French colonial rule, and he was briefly imprisoned by Imperial Japan when they invaded and deposed the French during World War II.
 During this time he met Minh for the first time as they shared a cell.
-Following World War II, he became the Interior Minister in the French-backed State of Vietnam, an associated state in the French Union.
+Following World War II, he became the interior minister in the French-backed State of Vietnam, an associated state in the French Union.
 After the establishment of the Republic of Vietnam in 1955 following the partition in 1954, Thơ was sent to Japan as ambassador and secured war reparations.
 Recalled to Vietnam within a year, he helped to dismantle the private armies of the Hòa Hảo religious sect in the mid-1950s.
-Tho led the political efforts to weaken the Hòa Hảo leadership.
+Thơ led the political efforts to weaken the Hòa Hảo leadership.
 While Minh led the military effort, Thơ tried to buy off Hòa Hảo leaders.
 One commander, Ba Cụt, was personally hostile to Thơ, whose father had confiscated the land of Ba Cụt's family decades earlier.
 The stand-off could not be ended peacefully in this case, and Ba Cụt was captured and executed.